golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 ```bash
 yagna payment fund --network=mainnet
 ```
-2. Follow instructions presented into newly opened Web Page of your default browser
+2. Follow the instructions presented on the newly opened Web Page of your default browser

 #### Acquiring MATIC directly on Polygon and converting some of them to GLMs